 Cornell Classical Chinese Colloquium 古文品讀

-The Cornell Classical Chinese Colloquium (CCCC) 古文品讀 is a reading group for scholars interested in premodern Sinographic (古文) text.
-The group typically meets monthly during the semester to explore a variety of classical Chinese texts and styles.
+The Cornell Classical Chinese Colloquium (CCCC) 古文品讀 is a reading group for scholars interested in premodern Sinographic text (古文).
+The group meets monthly during the semester to explore a variety of classical Chinese texts and styles.
 Other premodern texts linked to classical Chinese in Japanese, Korean, and Vietnamese have been explored.
 Presentations include works from the earliest times to the 20th century.
 Workshop sessions are led by local, national, and international scholars.

-At each session, a participant presents a classical Chinese text.
+At each session, a presenter guides the group in a reading of a classical Chinese text.
 Attendees discuss historical, literary, linguistic, and other aspects of the text, working together to resolve difficulties in comprehension and translation.

 February 17 Content and Form: Dunhuang Anthologies of Tang Poetry by Casey Stevens Asian Studies, Cornell University